Kidney stones are small yet painful, deposits that may form anywhere in your bladder, ureters, urethra, or kidney.

 This medical technique does not require you to undergo surgery and uses shock waves of high energy to break down large stones.
 It is called SWL or ESWL.

 If these procedures are inadequate or do not work, doctors will evaluate other surgeries and medical techniques.

-Once cured of kidney stones, your next task is to avoid getting them again, and this is something you are at risk of.
+Once cured, your next task is to avoid getting them again, and this is something you are at risk of.
 In general, too, preventing the occurrence of kidney stones is better than trying to cure the condition.

-However, while trying to prevent kidney stones you may run into all sorts of nutrient deficiencies if you make drastic modifications of your diet by yourself.
-A safer bet is to get a general physician and possibly a dietician on board.
-You can do this easily with the Bajaj Finserv Health app.
+However, while trying to prevent kidney stones you may run into all sorts of nutrient deficiencies if you make drastic modifications to your diet by yourself.
+A safer bet is to get a general physician and possibly a dietitian on board.
+You can do this easily with the healthcare platform provided by Bajaj Finserv Health.
 It gives you instant access to relevant doctors and provides easy means to carry out consultations.
 For instance, you can find a doctor online, book a virtual consultation and find out if the symptoms you are facing correspond to the kidney stone pain area or not.
-You can then book a doctor appointment online for a diagnosis at the doctor’s clinic.
-To get the Bajaj Finserv Health app, simply download it from Google Play or the Apple App Store.
+You can then book a doctor’s appointment online for a diagnosis at the doctor’s clinic.

-Now that you understand kidney stones, kidney stone symptoms and how you can prevent the occurrence of kidney stones, make every effort to live healthy and keep your kidneys happy!
+Now that you understand kidney stones, kidney stone symptoms, and how you can prevent the occurrence of kidney stones, make every effort to live healthily and keep your kidneys happy!